Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 30. Must see Places in Lhasa Prefecture

 The Potala Palace, The Jokhang Temple, Ramoche Temple, the Bhakor, Drepung Monastery, Sera Monastery, Ganden monastery, the Norbulingka Summer Palace, Drak Yerpa, Drigung Til monastery, Tredom nunnery hot springs, Yangpachen hot springs, Namtso Lake, and Reting monastery.

-31. Must-see for Shigatse Prefecture
+31. The must-see for Shigatse Prefecture

 32. Must-see for Mount Everest Region